-&lt;sup>1 Sophie Bancquart, Serres' historical editor at Le Pommier, in the initial Avertissement (Serres, 2020, pp. 7-9) recalls the editorial vicissitude of this text, which, consisting of Serresian writings from different periods and sources, in its general plan and in some of its parts, had been sketched out, as early as 2001, by Serres himself, who, however, expressly wanted it to be published only after his own death (adichats in the Gascon dialect of Agen, Serres' town, means adieu, farewell), perhaps because, as Bancquart guesses, it deals with the passage of time and lets out nostalgia, releasing an uncommon image of himself, who described himself as a "pugnacious optimist".
+2 Sophie Bancquart, Serres' historical editor at Le Pommier, in the initial Avertissement, in Michel Serres, Adichats!
+(Adieu!)
+(Serres, 2020, pp. 7-9) recalls the editorial vicissitude of this text, which, consisting of Serresian writings from different periods and sources, in its general plan and in some of its parts, had been sketched out, as early as 2001, by Serres himself, who, however, expressly wanted it to be published only after his own death (adichats in the Gascon dialect of Agen, Serres' town, means adieu, farewell).
+Perhaps because, as Sophie Bancquart guesses, it deals with the passage of time and lets out nostalgia, releasing an uncommon image of himself, who described himself as a "pugnacious optimist".

-&lt;sup>2 As I will have occasion to repeat and point out, the human word/language juts out from the Serresian re-bending complex as, so to speak logo-de-centristically, an anesthesia of the senses and thus of the body, as well as a hegemonic factor that, a-cosmically, tends to elide/elide things, reducing them to representations of man.
-On this cf. also infra.
+3 As I will have occasion to repeat and point out, the human word/language juts out from the Serresian re-bending complex as, so to speak logo-de-centristically, an anesthesia of the senses and thus of the body, as well as a hegemonic factor that, a-cosmically, tends to elide/elide things, reducing them to representations of man.
 This rethinking of human language constitutes one of the declinations of Serres' general intent to enfranchise things and living things from the subalternity, exclusion, and oblivion to which acosmist perspectives have condemned them.

-&lt;sup>3 Singing is Serres' effort to exceed philosophies devoted to language, turning to that pan semiotic universal, that mosaic of voices of the world, that common language of the world and of the living, which for him is music, which rings with the dimensions and the knowledge of the world (Serres, 2024).
-Cf. also infra.
+4 Singing is Serres' effort to exceed philosophies devoted to language, turning to that pan semiotic universal, that mosaic of voices of the world, that common language of the world and of the living, which for him is music, which rings with the dimensions and the knowledge of the world (Serres, 2011b).